Webchain (WEB) Trading Up 29.3% This Week

 Webchain Coin Profile

 Webchain (WEB) is a coin.
-It launched on October 1st, 2017.
+Its genesis date was October 1st, 2017.
 Webchain’s total supply is 513,893,272 coins and its circulating supply is 163,892,747 coins.
-The official website for Webchain is webchain.network.
 Webchain’s official Twitter account is @thewebchain.
+The Reddit community for Webchain is /r/Webchain and the currency’s Github account can be viewed here.
+Webchain’s official website is webchain.network.
 Webchain’s official message board is webchain.network/news/archive.
-The Reddit community for Webchain is /r/Webchain and the currency’s Github account can be viewed here.

-Webchain can be purchased on these cryptocurrency exchanges: STEX, ChaoEX , Coinroom, EscoDEX, BiteBTC and RaisEX.
+Webchain can be bought or sold on the following cryptocurrency exchanges: BiteBTC, Coinroom, STEX, RaisEX, ChaoEX and EscoDEX.
 It is usually not presently possible to buy alternative cryptocurrencies such as Webchain directly using US dollars.
-Investors seeking to acquire Webchain should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Webchain using one of the exchanges listed above.
+Investors seeking to acquire Webchain should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Webchain using one of the aforementioned exchanges.

 Receive News & Updates for Webchain Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Webchain and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.